Pancosmic Relativity and Nature's Hierarchies: Sic Transit ...

 The list of the possible instantons is given in the instanton `Baedeker' of Fig. (\ref{allcases}).
 We taxonomize the allowed possibilities of $(\Lambda_{out},\zeta_{out},\Lambda_{in},\zeta_{in})$ which are solutions of Eqs. (\ref{diffroots}).
 The classification of the possible solutions in \cite{Brown:1987dd,Brown:1988kg} is extremely convenient.
-The tabular representation of Fig. (8) of that work sums the options very concisely, and we adopt it here as well.
-The main difference in our case is that the so called type 1 instantons, comprising the top nine examples, separated by the two double lines from the remaining ones in Fig. (\ref{allcases}), are additionally divided into two subsets depending on the local value of $q$.
+The tabular representation of Fig. (8) of that work sums the options very concisely, and we adopt it here as well. {\it A key qualitative difference in our case is that the so-called type 1 instantons, comprising the top nine examples, separated by the two double lines from the rest in Fig. (\ref{allcases}), are additionally divided into two subsets depending on the local value of $q$.
 If $q<1$, only $(\zeta_{out}, \zeta_{in})=(-,+)$ are allowed.
-If $q>1$, only $(\zeta_{out}, \zeta_{in})=(+,+)$ or $(-,-)$ can occur.
+If $q>1$, only $(\zeta_{out}, \zeta_{in})=(+,+)$ or $(-,-)$ can occur.}

 In Fig. (\ref{allcases}) the dashed contours depict the initial, exterior geometry, given by $S^4$ (depicted by spherical cross sections) or $H^4$ (the hyperbolic cross sections).
 The solid contours show the cross sections of the instantons, the blue being the retained section of the parent in the exterior, and the red the offspring in the interior.
 The empty squares are kinematically prohibited, such as e.g. all cases ${\zeta_{out}=+1}, \zeta_{in}=-1$, by Eqs. (\ref{balanceA}), (\ref{diffroots}).
-An important feature to pay attention to, which is a particularly useful aspect of the taxonomy of \cite{Brown:1987dd,Brown:1988kg} is the manifest difference of the exterior and the interior geometries seen when comparing the solid red contours with the dashed blue ones.
+An important feature to pay attention to, which is a particularly useful aspect of the taxonomy of \cite{Brown:1987dd,Brown:1988kg}, is the manifest difference of the exterior and interior geometries seen when comparing the solid red contours with the dashed blue ones.
 In most cases when the initial exterior geometry is not compact, the bounce action is divergent.
 Positivity of the action then implies those instantons are impossible dynamically, as we are about to see explicitly shortly.
 The instantons are divided into four types by the double lines, 1 through 4, counting clockwise from the top corner.